 An ordinary kriged estimation was performed on the Maligreen deposit.
-Owing to the lack of confidence in the data, an Inferred Mineral Resource only was defined.
+With the re-sampling exercise completed by Caledonia the Mineral Resource now has measured, indicated and inferred categories.
 The Mineral Resources reported at surface, which are all resources <220 m from surface and underground (>220 m from surface) are shown below.

-Surface Inferred Mineral Resource for Maligreen Gold Mine as at 31 August 2021
+Surface Mineral Resource for Maligreen Gold Mine as at 30 September 2022